cair/GraphTsetlinMachine/README.md

 ### Adding the Edges

-You are now ready to prepare your graphs structure for adding edges:
+You are now ready to prepare for adding edges:
 ```bash
 graphs_train.prepare_edge_configuration()
 ```